Blog

 • Providing false information in immigration applications.

-• Using deception in English language or Life in the UK tests.
+• Using deception in English language tests or Life in the UK tests.

 • Failing to declare criminal convictions.